opus-research/jgit/README.md

   or newer and include the org.eclipse.jgit.java7 jar/bundle in the classpath, provided the file system supports them.
-For Windows you must have Windows Vista/Windows 2008 or newer, use a non-administrator account and have the SeCreateSymbolicLinkPrivilege.
+For Windows you must have Windows Vista/Windows 2008 or newer, use a non-administrator account and have te SeCreateSymbolicLinkPrivilege.

 - Only the timestamp of the index is used by jgit if the index is dirty.